ravisuhag/portfolio/posts/olympus.md

 ```

-GANA also provides a Terraform data object for other projects to access subnet ranges of already allocated resources.
+GANA also provided a Terraform data object for other projects to access subnet ranges of already allocated resources.

 ```hcl
 // Fetch details of the cluster subnet